-In Actuate 11 and later releases, you can export data from a Flash chart or gadget to a flat file format, that uses a comma, tab, pipe, or semicolon delimiter.
+In BIRT iHub, you can export data from a Flash chart or gadget to a flat file format, which uses a comma, tab, pipe, or semicolon delimiter.
 These file formats can be read by Microsoft Excel.

 How to export data from a Flash chart or gadget